 Depression increases the risk of heart and blood vessel disorders (such as heart attacks) and stroke.
 The reason may be that depression causes certain physical changes that increase this risk.
 For example, the body produces more of the substances that help blood clot (clotting factors), and the heart is less able to change how fast it beats in response to different situations.

-In older people, depression may be difficult to notice, especially if they do not work or have little social interaction.
-Also, depression may be mistaken for dementia because it can cause similar symptoms, such as confusion and difficulty concentrating and thinking clearly.
+In older adults, depression may be difficult to notice, especially if they do not work or have little social interaction (see ).
+Also, depression may be mistaken for dementia Dementia Dementia is a slow, progressive decline in mental function including memory, thinking, judgment, and the ability to learn.
+Typically, symptoms include memory loss, problems using language and... read more because it can cause similar symptoms, such as confusion and difficulty concentrating and thinking clearly.
 However, when such symptoms are caused by depression, they resolve when depression is treated.
 When dementia is the cause, they do not resolve.

-Standardized questionnaires are used to help identify depression and determine how severe it is, but they cannot be used alone to diagnose depression.
-Two such questionnaires are the Hamilton Depression Rating Scale, conducted verbally by an interviewer, and the Beck Depression Inventory, a self-administered questionnaire.
+A doctor may ask people to fill out a standardized questionnaires to help identify depression and determine how severe it is, but they cannot be used alone to diagnose depression.
+Two such questionnaires are the Hamilton Depression Rating Scale and the Beck Depression Inventory.
+For older adults, there is a Geriatric Depression Scale questionnaire.
 Doctors also ask people whether they have any thoughts or plans to harm themselves.
 Such thoughts indicate that depression is severe.

 Most people with depression do not require hospitalization.
 However, some people should be hospitalized, especially if they are contemplating suicide or have attempted it, are frail because of weight loss, or are at risk of heart problems because of severe agitation.

-Treatment depends the severity and type of depression:
+Treatment depends on the severity and type of depression:

 Depression can usually be treated successfully.
-If a cause (such as a drug or another disorder) can be identified, it is corrected first, but drugs to treat depression may also be needed.
+If a cause (such as a medication or another disorder) can be identified, it is corrected first, but medications to treat depression may also be needed.

-Doctors may schedule visits or telephone calls every week or every other week for people with depression.
-Doctors explain to them and their family members that depression has physical causes and requires specific treatment, which is usually effective.
+Doctors explain to people with depression and their family members that depression has physical causes and requires specific treatment, which is usually effective.
 Doctors reassure them that depression does not reflect a character flaw, such as weakness.
+It is important for family members to understand the disorder, be involved in treatment, and provide support.

 Learning about depression can help people understand and deal with the disorder.
 For example, people learn that the path to recovery is often bumpy and that episodes of sadness and dark thoughts may recur but they will stop.
 Thus, people can put any setbacks in perspective and are more likely to continue their treatment and not give up.